-Election of Directors
+Election of a Director

-At the Annual Meeting, two (2) Class II Directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2021 and until such director's successor is elected and qualified or until such director's earlier death, resignation or removal.
+At the Annual Meeting, one (1) Class III Director is to be elected to hold office until the Annual Meeting of Stockholders to be held in 2022 and until such director's successor is elected and qualified or until such director's earlier death, resignation or removal.

-We currently have seven (7) directors on our Board, including two (2) Class II Directors.
-Our current Class II Directors are Anastasya Molodykh, who has served on our Board since June 2017 and John R. Richardson, who has served on our Board since June 2017.
-The Board has nominated Anastasya Molodykh and John R. Richardson for election as Class II Directors at the Annual Meeting.
+We currently have six (6) directors on our Board, including one (1) Class III Director.
+Our current Class III Director is August J. Troendle, who has served on our Board since 1992.
+There is currently one (1) vacancy for a Class III Director which the Board expects will remain unfilled at the time of the 2019 Annual Meeting.
+The Board has nominated August J. Troendle for election as a Class III Director at the Annual Meeting.
 Proxies cannot be voted for a greater number of persons than the number of nominees named in this proposal.

 The proposal regarding the election of directors requires the approval of a plurality of the votes cast.
-This means that the two nominees receiving the highest number of affirmative "FOR" votes will be elected as Class II Directors.
+This means that the nominee receiving the highest number of affirmative "FOR" votes will be elected as a Class III Director.
 Votes withheld and broker non-votes are not considered to be votes cast and, accordingly, will have no effect on the outcome of the vote on this proposal.

 As set forth in our Amended and Restated Certificate of Incorporation, the Board is currently divided into three classes with staggered, three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
-The current class structure is as follows: Class I, whose term currently expires at the 2020 Annual Meeting of Stockholders and whose subsequent term will expire at the 2023 Annual Meeting of Stockholders; Class II, whose term expires at the 2018 Annual Meeting of Stockholders and whose subsequent term will expire at the 2021 Annual Meeting of Stockholders; and Class III, whose term will expire at the 2019 Annual Meeting of Stockholders and whose subsequent term will expire at the 2022 Annual Meeting of Stockholders.
-The current Class I Directors are Bruce Brown, Brian T. Carley and Robert O. Kraft and the current Class III Directors are Dr. Supraj R. Rajagopalan and Dr. August J. Troendle.
-Under the Voting Agreement (as defined under "Corporate Governance-Voting Agreement"), subject to certain conditions, Cinven (as defined under "Corporate Governance-Voting Agreement") has agreed to vote in favor of the election of Dr. Troendle to our Board upon his nomination by our Board and Dr. Troendle has agreed to vote his shares in favor of the election of the directors affiliated with Cinven-currently Anastasya Molodykh, Dr. Supraj R. Rajagopalan and John R. Richardson-upon their nomination by our Board.
-As a result of the Voting Agreement and the aggregate voting power of the parties to the agreement, we expect that such parties acting in conjunction will control the election of directors at Medpace.
-For more information, see "Corporate Governance-Voting Agreement".
+The current class structure is as follows: Class I, whose term expires at the 2020 Annual Meeting of Stockholders and whose subsequent term will expire at the 2023 Annual Meeting of Stockholders; Class II, whose term expires at the 2021 Annual Meeting of Stockholders and whose subsequent term will expire at the 2024 Annual Meeting of Stockholders; and Class III, whose term currently expires at the 2019 Annual Meeting of Stockholders and whose new term will expire at the 2022 Annual Meeting of Stockholders.
+The current Class I Directors are Bruce Brown, Brian T. Carley and Robert O. Kraft and the current Class II Directors are Fred B. Davenport, Jr. and Cornelius P. McCarthy III.

 There are no family relationships among any of our executive officers or directors.
-Our Chief Executive Officer and founder, Dr. August J. Troendle and our Executive Vice President of Operations, Susan E. Burwig, each of whom is an executive officer, cohabitate.
+Our Chief Executive Officer and founder, August J. Troendle and our Executive Vice President of Operations, Susan E. Burwig, each of whom is an executive officer, cohabitate.
 For information regarding each of their compensation arrangements, see "Executive and Director Compensation."

-If you submit a proxy but do not indicate any voting instructions, the persons named as proxies will vote the shares of Common Stock represented thereby for the election as Class II Directors of the persons whose names and biographies appear below.
+If you submit a proxy but do not indicate any voting instructions, the persons named as proxies will vote the shares of Common Stock represented thereby for the election as a Class III Director the person whose name and biography appears below.
 All of the persons whose names and biographies appear below are currently serving as our directors.
-In the event any of the nominees should become unable to serve, or for good cause will not serve, as a director, it is intended that votes will be cast for a substitute nominee designated by the Board or the Board may elect to reduce its size.
-The Board has no reason to believe that the nominees named below will be unable to serve if elected.
-Each of the nominees has consented to being named in this proxy statement and to serve if elected.
+In the event the nominee should become unable to serve, or for good cause will not serve, as a director, it is intended that votes will be cast for a substitute nominee designated by the Board or the Board may elect to reduce its size.
+The Board has no reason to believe that the nominee named below will be unable to serve if elected.
+The nominee has consented to being named in this proxy statement and to serve if elected.